Monitor device profiles in Microsoft Intune

-The top graphical chart shows the number of devices assigned to the specific device profile.
+The top graphical chart shows the number of devices assigned to the device profile.
 For example, if the configuration device profile applies to macOS devices, the chart lists the count of the macOS devices.

 It also shows the number of devices for other platforms that are assigned the same device profile.
 For example, it shows the count of the non-macOS devices.

-The bottom graphical chart shows the number of users assigned to the specific device profile.
+The bottom graphical chart shows the number of users assigned to the device profile.
 For example, if the configuration device profile applies to macOS users, the chart lists the count of the macOS users.

 The devices assigned to the profile are listed, and it shows if the profile is successfully deployed.
 Also note that it only lists the devices with the specific platform (for example, macOS).

 Select the circle in the bottom graphical chart.
 User status opens.

 The users assigned to the profile are listed, and it shows if the profile is successfully deployed.
 Also note that it only lists the users with the specific platform (for example, macOS).